The Rapture Debate

 Weaknesses of the Pretribulational View

-First, the Bible teaches there will be “cosmic disturbances” before the Day of the LORD[10], not after it has started.
+First, the Bible teaches there will be cosmic disturbances before the Day of the LORD,[10] not after it has started.
 This would necessitate the darkening of the sun, moon and stars before the secret rapture.

-Second, the Hebrew Bible teaches the Day of the LORD’s wrath will commence immediately after the saints are taken.
+Second, the Hebrew Bible teaches the Day of the LORD’s wrath will commence immediately after the believers are taken.
 In other words, there can be no delay between the beginning of the Day of the LORD and God’s judgment.
-The Day of the LORD is always associated with the immediate and decisive wrath of God against the wicked[11].
-However, pretribulation rapturists teach that Antichrist is given control of Planet Earth during the Day of the LORD and that God’s wrath is delayed by several years.
+The Day of the LORD is always associated with the immediate and decisive wrath of God against the wicked.[11]
+However, pretribulation rapturists teach that Antichrist is given control of Planet Earth during the Day of the LORD, and that God’s wrath is delayed by several years.

 Third, the Word teaches Elijah must come before the Day of the LORD begins[12], not after it commences.
 So again, Elijah would need to arrive in ministry before the secret rapture, but this is never taught in pretribulation rapturism.